Hidden Gems · Kasauli

 Our Recommendation

 Chester Oak is not a large resort or a well-advertised property.
-It's a carefully maintained 6-room B&B where the owners know your name and the mornings smell like pine and fresh coffee.
+It's a carefully maintained 6-room homestay where the owners know your name and the mornings smell like pine and fresh coffee.

 When you stay here, you're not just close to Kasauli's hidden gems — you're staying in one.